WORKING WITH THE SACRED: CEREMONIAL ALTARS

 Shamanic ceremonial altars can be very simple, created using items from nature such as stones, flowers, pine cones, shells, fallen berries, beautiful bare branches or fresh snow.
 We can add items that are sacred to participants such as photos, poetry or artful creations.
+They can be made out in nature, or in the home, office or other indoor space.
 The key element for creating a shamanic altar is to set an intention and keep the altar full of life.
 It is so beautiful to find many ways to bring honoring and gratitude to our lives in ways that are authentic.
 There are no rules or set templates to making an altar – the basic underlying theme is the intention and the prayers you bring to the process.
 It is this intention, availability and openness to creation that builds the altar inside and outside of us.

 Rising Fire uses ceremonial altars in many of our events and classes, and occasionally teach specialized ceremonial altar classes.